datarobot/airflow-provider-datarobot/README.md

     For more [batch prediction settings](https://datarobot-public-api-client.readthedocs-hosted.com/en/v2.27.1/autodoc/api_reference.html#batch-predictions) see the DataRobot docs.

+- `GetTargetDriftOperator` - Gets the target drift from a deployment.
+Returns a JSON blob of the target drift data.

+    Parameters:

+        deployment_id: str - DataRobot deployment ID

+    No config params are required.
+[Optional params](https://datarobot-public-api-client.readthedocs-hosted.com/en/latest-release/autodoc/api_reference.html#datarobot.models.Deployment.get_target_drift) may be passed in the config as follows:

+        "target_drift": {
+            ...
+        }

+- `GetFeatureDriftOperator` - Gets the feature drift from a deployment.
+Returns a JSON blob of the feature drift data.

+    Parameters:

+        deployment_id: str - DataRobot deployment ID

+    Required config params:

+        None

+    No config params are required.
+[Optional params](https://datarobot-public-api-client.readthedocs-hosted.com/en/latest-release/autodoc/api_reference.html#datarobot.models.Deployment.get_feature_drift) may be passed in the config as follows:

+        "feature_drift": {
+            ...
+        }

 ### [Sensors](https://github.com/datarobot/airflow-provider-datarobot/blob/main/datarobot_provider/sensors/datarobot.py)

 - `AutopilotCompleteSensor` - checks whether the Autopilot has completed